aerogear/graphback/templates/ts-react-apollo-client/README.md

 ```
 yarn generate
 ```

+Running `yarn generate` executes a script which relies on two things, [Graphback CLI](https://graphback.dev/docs/cli/graphback-cli) and [Codegen](https://graphql-code-generator.com/).
+The Graphback CLI is used to run the `graphback generate` command which executes the generation process that generates the GraphQL server based on your data model.
+And codegen is used in the `graphql codegen` command which generates code from the GraphQL schema.

 > NOTE: You have to run the above commands on each modification of your business model on the server-side.
 This ensures that the client is kept in sync with changes on the server-side.